Granite State Dog Recovery

 4. Don't call the name of a lost dog.

 5. Don't chase a lost dog.

 6. Don't give up!

-*Remember do not put fliers inside mailboxes it is a federal offense.
+Remember do not put flyers inside mailboxes; it is a federal offence.